-Researchers from nine countries are leading the European project SUM4Re, aimed at reducing and recycling construction materials from the predemolition phase.
+Cintecx researchers are leading a European project aimed at reducing and recycling construction materials from the pre-demolition phase.

 The aim is to reduce waste and promote circular construction practices.
-SUM4Re is a new project co-funded by the European Commission; it has a budget of €6.5 million and unites partners from nine countries.
+SUM4Re is a new project funded by the European Commission; it has a budget of €6.5 million and unites partners from nine countries.